mcphee11/googlebot-migrate-genesysbot/README.md

 	88 8  8 88e8 88     88  8 88ee 88ee 88ee8ee8 88  8 88   8 88ee

-The below parameters are required to build a Genesys Cloud Bot Flow:
+The below parameters are required to build a Genesys Cloud Bot Flow or Knowledge Base CSV:

+-type: digitalBot or knowledgeBase
 -projectId: Google Cloud Project ID
 -lang: Dialogflow Language Code. eg: en-AU
--name: Genesys Cloud Bot Flow Name
+-name: Genesys Cloud Bot Flow Name or CSV file name
 -keyPath: Google Cloud Key Path eg: /path/to/key.json

 To check the version of the CLI, use the -version flag